What is post-traumatic stress disorder?

 - stomach pain.

-Some women with post-traumatic disorder find it difficult to bond with their baby.
+Some people with post-traumatic disorder find it difficult to bond with their baby.

 How common is PTSD?